SUSE Installation

 -

-Then add the repository file
+Then add the following content to the repository file

 /etc/zypp/repos.d/graylog.repo